 If you’ve never treated yourself to something special, this Christmas is the perfect time to start.

-You can go all out and splurge on some big-ticket items, like the ones on my wishlist – if you have the funds.
+You can go all out and splurge on some big-ticket items if you have the funds.

 But if you don’t, it’s perfectly alright.